openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 If neither `.spec.tls.externalCertificate` or `.spec.tls.certificate` and `.spec.tls.key` are
 provided the router will serve the default generated certificates.
-User's will not be able to provide both `.spec.tls.certificate/key` and `.spec.tls.externalCerificate`.
+User's will not be able to provide both `.spec.tls.certificate/key` and `.spec.tls.externalCertificate`.
 API server admission validation will enforce this.

 All valid and invalid scenarios will be depicted via the existing `RouteIngressCondition`.